Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Indefinite case

 \section{Indefinite case}

-In this section we deduce our applications to the Bloch--Kato conjecture and the Iwasawa main conjecture for anticyclotomic twists of $f/K$ when $\epsilon(f/K)=-1$.

-Since the nonvanishing results we shall need from \cite{hsieh} are currently only available in the literature under the classical Heegner hypothesis, in the following we shall restrict to this case, but note that with the required extension of \cite{hsieh} at hand (see \cite{burungale-II,Magr} for progress in this direction), our results directly extend to the general indefinite case.
+In this section we deduce our applications to the Bloch--Kato conjecture (in ranks $0$ and $1$) for anticyclotomic twists of $f/K$ when $\epsilon(f/K)=-1$.
+Since the nonvanishing results we shall need from \cite{hsieh} are currently only available in the literature under the classical Heegner hypothesis, in the following we shall restrict to this case, but we note that with the required extension of \cite{hsieh} at hand (see \cite{burungale-II,Magr} for progress in this direction), our results directly extend to the general indefinite case.